globus/globus-pilot/docs/project-admin.rst

 .. code-block:: bash

+  4 items to set.
+Type "help" for more information or "q" to quit.
-   Pick a title for your new project (My New Project)> Pick a short name (my-new-project)>
+  Pick a title for your new project (My New Project)> Pilot Tutorial Pick a short name (pilot-tutorial)>
-   Describe your new project (This project is intended to do X for scientists)> Set your Globus Group (NCI Users)>
+  Describe your new project (This project is intended to do X for scientists)> Guide to using the pilot CLI for managing and accessing data.
+  Available Groups: NCI Admins, NCI Users, Public
+  Set your group (NCI Users)> Public
   Summary:
-   title               My New Project short_name          my-new-project description         This project is intended to do X for scientists group               NCI Users
+  title               Pilot Tutorial
+  short_name          pilot-tutorial
+  description         Guide to using the pilot CLI for managing and accessing data. group               Public
-   Continue with these values? (y/n)
+  Continue with these values? (y/n)y
+  Updating global project list...
+Success
+  Switched to project pilot-tutorial
+  Your new project "Pilot Tutorial" has been added!
+Users will be notified within 24 hours next time they use this tool.

 The interactive prompt will try to choose sensible defaults.
 If your answer isn't valid (such as the project name already exists), the prompt will ask you